lassoid/active_fields/README.md

 customizable = Author.take

 # Associations:
-customizable.active_values # `has_many` association with values linked to this Customizable
+customizable.active_values # `has_many` association with Active Values linked to this Customizable

 # Methods:
 customizable.active_fields # Collection of fields registered for this record